Kiberchaika/WaveMAE/AIDocs/wavemae_spec_16jun_2025.md

 *   **Auxiliary Decoders:**
     *   These are shallow MLP or Transformer-based decoders that operate on the same latent representation.
 Their gradients flow back to the encoder.
     *   **Wav2Vec2-BERT Decoder:** Predicts the hidden-state features from a frozen [`wav2vec2-bert-base`](https://huggingface.co/docs/transformers/en/model_doc/wav2vec2-bert) model for the *masked* input positions.
-    *   **CREPE Pitch Decoder:** Predicts the full F0 pitch curve (as derived by CREPE) for the *masked* input positions.
+    *   **RMVPE Pitch Decoder:** Predicts the full F0 pitch curve (as derived by RMVPE) for the *masked* input positions.
 This decoder will take the latent representation and the *unmasked* portion of the pitch curve as input to perform in-painting.

 #### **3. Data & Loss Formulation**